deadpool3010/ecourse-with-razorpay/README.md

 ## Getting Started

-in this project you can purchase course using razorpay payment gatway in this project i had used local json file to create courses
+### In this project you can purchase course using razorpay payment gatway in this project i had used local json file to create courses

 A few resources to get you started if this is your first Flutter project: